-\Note: Net losses on sale of investments primarily represented realized net losses from the sale of investments in the Real Estate Fund by the State Treasurer.
+Note: Net losses on sale of investments represented realized net losses from the sale of investments in the Commercial Mortgage and the Real Estate Funds by the State Treasurer.

 The State Treasurer is the custodian of the Fund's investments.
 A summary of the market value, the "Actuarial Value of Assets", and rate of return as of June 30, has been presented below.
 This summary is based on information from actuarial reports on file with the Retirement and Benefit Services Division; the market values were based on unaudited State Treasurer data.